 Composing music for me is the most enjoyable waste of time.
 There is no career in terms of regular income and there never was.
 I was elected in 1986 to Aosdana, a State-sponsored academy of creative artists, and receive a small stipendum each year from that, and that has saved my artistic life.
 There would be no Babel without Aosdana, no Chalant without Aosdana.
 I am able to compose every day and I do.
 The decades come and go and I am grateful I was young enough for it to have made a huge difference to me that I got in when I did.

-Originally in State
+Originally written for State